nasa-fornax/fornax-demo-notebooks/light_curves/ML_AGNzoo.md

 ```

 ## 6) UMAP with different metrics/distances on ZTF+WISE
-DTW takes a bit longer compared to other metrics.
+DTW takes a bit longer compared to other metrics, so it is commented out in the cell below.

 ```{code-cell} ipython3
 plt.figure(figsize=(12,10))